Steve Soper: Touring Car Racing

 Soper was offered a works drive for BMW, and competed in the night European, Japanese and German Touring Car Championships.
 During the 1999 24 Hours of Le Mans, he expressed dislike of the 24-hour classic race, established in the early 20th century.

 By 2000, Soper fell out of favour with Gerhard Berger, who was in charge of BMW's motorsport operations and retired from racing as he was solely interested in racing BMWs and acquired a BMW dealership in Lincoln.
 For 2001, he reluctantly made a surprise return to the British Touring Car Championship with Peugeot.
 The car's build rendered it less successful than the Vauxhall Astra.
 He finished 6th in a thin field and was advised to retire on medical grounds after a heavy crash in the final round.

 In 2013, Soper, who had earned the nickname "Soperman" (with final syllable stress to sound like "superman") from his fans during his career, announced plans, on medical clearance, to race.

-Soper was voted the greatest saloon car driver ever by readers of Motor Sport.
+In 2005, Soper was ranked as the greatest touring car driver ever by a panel of experts in Motor Sport Magazine.
+In 2024, Autosport ranked him as the greatest BTCC driver to not have won the title.